Duration 8 days / 7 nights

 You will only be traveling for 112 miles (180 km) on this 6th day of our self-guided motorcycle trip from Bordeaux to Marseille.

-You will leave Carcassone late in the morning and travel Northeast.
+Leave Carcassone late in the morning and travel Northeast.
 You will drive through cities such as Béziers, Agde, Sète and Palavas-les-Flots before reaching another notorious medieval location: Aigues-Mortes.

 Located in the Gard county, right next to the beautiful Camargue region, the port and ancient walls of Aigues-Mortes were built between 1240 and 1272 by Louis the 9th (Saint Louis), King of France, who wished to gain direct access to the Mediterranean Sea.